-Although Help to Buy may give you the opportunity to purchase a new build home that you may not otherwise be able to afford, there are a number of limitations that you should carefully consider before making your decision.
+Although Help to Buy may give you the opportunity to purchase a new build home that you may not otherwise be able to afford, there are some limitations to carefully consider.

 Your loan will become more and more expensive

-Although you'll benefit from 5 years' interest free, thereafter the rate of interest applied to your loan will increase each year.
+Although you will benefit from 5 years without interest, thereafter the rate of interest applied to your loan will increase each year.

-While you'll only pay 1.75% in your 6th year, each year your loan fee will increase by 1% + any RPI increase.
+While you will only pay 1.75% in your 6th year, each year your loan fee will increase by 1% + any RPI increase.

-While we all hope to be in a better position financially in the future this isn't always the case and this creeping cost of fees could be storing up a problem you'll be forced to deal with further down the line.
+The creeping cost of fees could be storing up a problem you will be forced to deal with further down the line.

 Should RPI increase dramatically, so could the rate of interest applied to your loan.

-The amount you'll ultimately need to repay on your Help to Buy equity loan isn't fixed.
-Instead it will fluctuate with the market value of your property because it's percentage-based.
+The amount you will ultimately need to repay on your Help to Buy equity loan is not fixed.
+Instead it will fluctuate with the market value of your property because it is percentage-based.

 This means that if your house has risen in value you may be eligible to pay significantly more than you originally borrowed.